Joel Sjöholm

-Joel Nils Patricio Sjöholm (born 21 February 1985) is a Swedish professional golfer, who plays on the European Tour.
+Joel Nils Patricio Sjöholm (born 21 February 1985) is a Swedish professional golfer, who has played on the European Tour and the Challenge Tour.
 He has won twice on the Challenge Tour; in 2017 and 2022.

 Early life

 He was born in Chile and was adopted by a Swedish family when three months old.
 He started playing the game at young age at Skaftö Golf Club in Fiskebäckskil, on the small Swedish west coast island Skaftö with 1,400 inhabitants.
 Other famous members, spending a lot of time there, during the summer seasons, were future Ryder Cup captain Thomas Bjørn, five-time European Tour winner Barry Lane and, a few years later, the Kinhult siblings; future European Tour winner Marcus and world amateur number one Frida.

 In 2000, Sjöholm won his age level category (15) at the unofficial Swedish Youth Championship, Bankboken Cup, following in the footsteps of former winners of the same category, like Magnus Persson Atlevi, Peter Hedblom and Alexander Norén.